Kibuns/Webshop-ChicnChoc/UX Tests/Dashboard_Tests.md

 > "Maybe a red "x" or a garbage can would be more clear for me.
 Since there is also a +, which looks like an x.

 Jaicy:
+- Completed in 7 seconds
+- Presses earring row
+- Presses "x" button
+- Presses update

+> "it's clear enough for me that x means delete, but i'm not sure someone like my mother would understand."

 ### Task 5: Update image of ring
 Marielle: